These by-laws of the TES Association are in conformity with New York State law.

 - Failure to respect the interests of the TES Association and rights of others in the Association, such as, but not limited to, the disruption of Association functions or violations of the Creed.

-Membership Meetings: There shall be two membership meetings, one in October, and one in April of each year.
+- Membership Meetings: There shall be two membership meetings, one in October, and one in April of each year.
 The annual Membership meeting and election of Directors, Arbiter, and the Parliamentarian shall take place at the October meeting.
 The time and location shall be published no less than thirty (30) days prior to said meeting.
+The board of directors or its designated representative(s) may approve and implement a suitable electronic voting platform for annual elections.

-Record Date: A member must be on the membership rolls for thirty days before she/he is entitled to vote at any meeting of the membership or on any adjournment thereof.
+- Record Date: Members must be on the membership rolls for thirty days before they are entitled to vote at any meeting of the membership or on any adjournment thereof.

-Proxies: Every member who is entitled to vote at a meeting of the membership may authorize another person to act for her/him by proxy.
+- Proxies: Members who are entitled to vote at a meeting of the membership may authorize another person to act for them by proxy.

-Votes: Resolutions may be carried by a simple majority of those voting.
+- Votes: Resolutions may be carried by a simple majority of those voting.
 Amendments of the By-laws may be carried by a vote of two-thirds of those voting.
 Directors, Arbiter and Parliamentarian shall be elected by plurality, provided the candidate receives votes from at least 20% of the members voting.
+If, in any election, the number of candidates for a given position is less than or equal to the number of positions available, this threshold is increased to 50% of the members voting.

 ARTICLE V – DUES AND FEES

-Regular: Members shall be assessed a one-time enrollment fee and annual dues to be set by the Board of Directors.
+- Regular: Members shall be assessed a one-time enrollment fee and annual dues to be set by the Board of Directors with exceptions to be decided by the Board or its representatives in the Standing Rules or on an ad hoc basis, including (but not limited to) for reasons of financial hardship or noteworthy service to the TES organization and its community.
 In addition, members shall be charged a publications subscription fee, unless the member is part of a household which has already paid the annual subscription fee.
 The publication subscription fee entitles the member to receive a regular Newsletter and such other publications as they are produced by the Association in the ordinary course of business, as determined by the Board of Directors.

 ARTICLE VI – DIRECTORS

-Management of TES ASSOCIATION: A Board of Directors, which shall consist of the Parliamentarian and 9 voting members, elected according to the proceedings set forth at length herein, shall administer TES ASSOCIATION.
+- Management of TES Association: A Board of Directors, which shall consist of the Parliamentarian and 9 voting members, elected according to the proceedings set forth at length herein, shall administer TES ASSOCIATION.
 The office of Treasurer and Secretary shall be deemed two slots of the elected Board of Directors.
+The Board of Directors hold executive authority within the organization.
+All organizational powers not specifically granted or delegated to individual officers in these governing documents are reserved to the Board.

 ARTICLE VII – OFFICERS